codebuddies/text_adventure/README.md

 Your task is to implement the `MyCharacter` class found in text_adventure/entity.py.
-The `update` method contains print statements explaining how the character should behave, and Workflow.png will give you some hits on what order things should be happening in.
+The `update` method contains print statements explaining how the character should behave, and Workflow.png will give you some hints on what order things should be happening in.

 You can find an example of what the output might be like in `expected_output.txt`.